Playing with the index of M-theory

-We \emph{assume} independence on Coulomb moduli in the instanton sector.\footnote {Our assumption is actually a theorem for $X=\mathbb C^3$ \cite{Awata:2009dd, Fasola:2020hqa}.} Mathematically, this independence mirrors the independence of equivariant parameters in \cite{Nekrasov:2014nea}, which is related to compactness of the corresponding moduli spaces, but we take it as experimental fact.
-Again, all we need is the toric Calabi-Yau fivefold, so we can work, for example, with $U(n)$ theory on $\mathbb P^3$ (which is engineered \cite{Nekrasov:2014nea} by taking a resolution of singularities of the total space of the direct sum of two ${\BZ}_{n}$-quotient of the sum of two line bundles, i.e. ${\CalO}(-2) \oplus {\CalO}(-2)$).
-We also don't need to be within the realm of the geometric engineering in the sense of \cite{Katz:1996fh}, e.g.~we can analyze the theory on the total space of the line bundle $\mathcal O(-3) \to \mathbb P^2$.
+We \emph{assume} independence on Coulomb moduli in the instanton sector.\footnote {Our assumption is actually a theorem for $X=\BC^3$ \cite{Awata:2009dd, Fasola:2020hqa}.} Mathematically, this independence mirrors the independence of equivariant parameters in \cite{Nekrasov:2014nea}, which is related to compactness of the corresponding moduli spaces, but we take it as an experimental fact.
+Again, all we need is the toric Calabi-Yau fivefold, so we can work, for example, with $U(n)$ theory on $\BP^3$ (which is engineered \cite{Nekrasov:2014nea} by taking a resolution of singularities of the total space of the direct sum of two ${\BZ}_{n}$-quotient of the sum of two line bundles, i.e. ${\CalO}(-2) \oplus {\CalO}(-2)$).
+We also don't need to be within the realm of the geometric engineering in the sense of \cite{Katz:1996fh}, e.g.~we can analyze the theory on the total space of the line bundle $\CalO (-3) \to \BP^2$.

-While it is possible to perform experimental checks of our assumption in the zero-flux sector, it is harder to check it when $c_1(F) \neq 0$.
+We performed several experimental checks of our assumption both in the zero-flux sector, and when $c_1(F) \neq 0$ (highly non-trivial).

-Physically, this independence is the independence of the partition function of the $\Omega$-deformed five dimensional ${\CalN}=1$ supersymmetric theory on $\widetilde{{\BC}^{2}/{\BZ}_{n}}$ fibered over $S^1$, on the K\"ahler moduli of the resolution.
+Physically, this independence is the independence of the partition function of the $\Omega$-deformed five-dimensional ${\CalN}=1$ supersymmetric theory on $\widetilde{{\BC}^{2}/{\BZ}_{n}}$ fibered over $S^1$, on the K\"ahler moduli of the resolution.
 This is the usual argument of the $Q$-exactness of the appropriate components of the stress-energy tensor.
-This means that the DT partition function can depend on seven dimensional Coulomb moduli only via an overall universal factor, which we suppress in the following.
+This means that the DT partition function can depend on seven-dimensional Coulomb moduli only via an overall universal factor, which we suppress in the following.